kblevins/predictive-author-id/README.md

 # predictive-author-id
 Natural Language Analysis for identifying authors based on excerpts

-**Project Title: **SpookyAuthor Identification
+**Project Title: ** Spooky Author Identification

-**Project Outline: **Predict the author of excerpts from horror stories by Edgar Allan Poe, Mary Shelley, and HP Lovecraft.
+**Project Outline: ** Predict the author of excerpts from horror stories by Edgar Allan Poe, Mary Shelley, and HP Lovecraft.

+**Goals:**

-Analyze word count, word length, sentence length, word variety, punctuation, word type, and pronoun usage, sentiment scores for each author
+* Analyze sentence length, word length, word variety (vocabulary), punctuation, pronoun usage, and sentiment scores for each author in a training dataset

-Probability analysis for each text and predicting authorship.
+* Perform probability analysis for each text and predict authorship on a test dataset with no assigned authorship
+* Compare analyses on training dataset to the test dataset once authorship has been assigned

+**Notes:**

-Uses Kaggle dataset on excerpts from authors
+* Uses Kaggle dataset for the Spooky Author Competition (https://www.kaggle.com/c/spooky-author-identification)

-Comparing the assigned authorship dataset to the dataset already containing authors for each text.

-Note: The NLTK library requires an additional download.
+* The NLTK library requires an additional download.
 See Interactive Installer in <http://www.nltk.org/data.html>  for more information.
+* A description of the files contained in this repo can be found in file_descriptions.txt